 If a provider moves or has an address change and the new address is within the same Medicare locality, the provider must update their address information within 90 days of the change.
-Providers should update their address information through My Account on www.tmhp.com.
-Alternately, providers may also update their address information by submitting a completed Provider Information Change Form, which is available on the Forms section of www.tmhp.com.
-If address information updates are submitted on the Provider Information Change Form, the provider must also submit a Form W-9.
+Providers should update their address information through a maintenance request using PEMS.